Plaza (singer): 2016-2017: One and OVO Sound

-On August 13, 2021, Plaza released "Get Even".

-On September 23, 2021, Plaza announced that his debut studio album, Nocturnes, would be released October 1.

-On January 28, 2022, Plaza released a standalone single titled "Demons".
-This was followed by two more non-album singles, "Crash" and "Never Left My Mind", on February 25 and April 29, respectively.

-On October 27, 2022, Plaza released a music video for a new song titled "Voodoo" on his YouTube.
-The song was released a week later to streaming platforms on November 4, alongside "Voodoo II".
+2018-2020: Final OVO releases and hiatus

+PLAZA continued releasing music through OVO Sound and Warner Records following Shadow.
+In 2018, he released the singles "Switch" and "Touch & Go".
+He then stepped away from releasing music for several years.

+2021-2023: Independence, Nocturnes and Avalon

+In 2021, PLAZA left OVO Sound and formed his own label, Shadow Records Inc. According to his official biography, he chose to step away from the major label system to retain ownership and creative control of his work.

+He returned with "Still Alive", the first of three singles leading up to his debut studio album, followed by "Use Me" and "Get Even".
+Nocturnes was released independently through Shadow Records Inc. on October 1, 2021, and contains eleven tracks.

+Plaza continued releasing music independently in 2022, including the singles "Demons", "Crash", "Never Left My Mind", "Voodoo" and "Voodoo II".

-Plaza released the singles "Tragedy", "Who Is He", "Answer Me", and "Other Side" all in anticipation of his second studio album, Avalon, which was released on October 27, 2023.
+Ahead of his next project, he released the singles "Tragedy", "Who Is He", "Answer Me" and "Other Side".
+Following, his EP Avalon was released through Shadow Records Inc. on October 27, 2023, and contains nine tracks, including "Voodoo" and "Voodoo II".

-Personal life

-Hidden identity

-In November 2016, Plaza revealed in an interview with Noisey that he keeps his identity a secret as a "comfort thing" but expects it to be revealed in the future.
-He also explained that there is no meaning behind his stage name, and it is purely for aesthetics.
+2024-present: Independent releases

+PLAZA released the singles "Emily", "I've Got Nothing" and "Favors" in 2024.
+In 2025, he released "When You Miss Me", "Raw", "Pregnant" and "Lost".
+He returned in 2026 with "Angels", released in June, followed by "All Over Me" on September 18.

 Artistry

 Musical style

+PLAZA's music has been described as alternative and contemporary R&B, marked by atmospheric production and a hushed, restrained vocal style.
+His work frequently draws on late-night and nocturnal themes.

-Plaza's music has often been compared to the early style of The Weeknd.
+PLAZA's music has often been compared to the early style of The Weeknd.
 He addressed the similarities in 2016, saying: "I don't like to make comparisons.
 I'm really trying to be my own artist."
 Critics have also compared his musical style to PartyNextDoor, as well as underground artists Anders and K. Forest.

 Speaking about his style, Plaza said: "I want my music to feel like a soundtrack for anyone driving at night.
 I have visuals always playing in the studio—city lights or slow drives through the town.
 It's that late-night sound, something you listen to while cruising."